DataDog/documentation/content/en/logs/guide/getting-started-lwl.md

 **To identify your most logging service status**:

-1. In Log Explorer, select graph view located next to the search bar.
+1. In Log Explorer, select **graph view** located next to the search bar.
-2. Below the search bar, set count * group by service and limit to top 10.
+2. Below the search bar, set count `*` group by `service` and limit to `top 10`.
-3. Select Top List from the dropdown menu next to hide controls.
+3. Select **Top List** from the dropdown menu next to hide controls.
-4. Click on the first listed service and select search for in the populated menu.
+4. Click on the first listed service and select **search for** in the populated menu.
 This generates a search, which is visible in the search bar above, based on your service facet.
-5. Switch group by service to group by status.
+5. Switch group by `service` to group by `status`.
 This generates a top statuses list for your service.
-6. Click on the first listed status and select search for in the populated menu.
+6. Click on the first listed status and select **search for** in the populated menu.
 This adds your status facet to the search.

 **Note**: These steps are applicable to any high volume logging query to generate a top list.
 You can group by any facet, such as `host` or `client name` versus `service` or `status`.

 ## 2. Identify high volume logging patterns
-Now that you have identified your most logging service status, switch to the [patterns view][5], located next to the graph view in the top left of Log Explorer, to automatically see your log patterns for the selected context.
+Now that you have identified your most logging service status, switch to the [patterns view][4], located next to the graph view in the top left of Log Explorer, to automatically see your log patterns for the selected context.

 A context is composed of a time range and a search query.
 Each pattern comes with highlights to get you straight to its characteristic features.
 A mini graph displays a rough timeline for the volume of its logs to help you identify how that pattern differs from other patterns.
 Sections of logs that vary within the pattern are highlighted to help you quickly identify differences across log lines.